venkatsarath30/cockroachdb/module-11-not-tested.md

 ✅ How to **stream real-time data** using **Change Data Capture (CDC)**
 ✅ How to **store and query JSON & vector embeddings**
 ✅ How to deploy **Serverless CockroachDB**

-This ensures **optimized performance, real-time insights, and easy scalability** for modern applications. 🚀

-Would you like additional deep dives into any of these topics?